WordsOut poems by

 he knew exactly who he was

-Well now
+Well

-we’ve lost our Will, we’ll soon be robbed of Joy
+we’ve lost our Will, we’ll soon be

 like a child without our favourite cuddly toy,

-And we’re going to be Ruthless every day.
+and we’re going to be Ruthless every day.

 And while Sarah laughs and Thomas doubts

-Your family leaves a gap that won’t go away.
+your family leaves a gap that won’t go away.

-(some say they’ll miss your preaching but that’s just a rumour)
+(some say they’ll miss your preaching but

-We’ll miss the love you gave us every day.
+we’ll miss the love you gave us every day.

 Your faith in God brought us together—

-You left us with a lesson we will keep for ever—
+you left us with a lesson we will keep for ever—

 where there’s a Will there’s a way!